Currency Reform for Fair Trade Act 2010: Bill

 The bill was introduced by Rep. Timothy Ryan [D-OH] on 13 May 2010.
 It was passed on to the House Ways and Means committee and the Senate Finance committee on 28 September 2010.
-The following day it was passed in the House of Representatives by a vote of 348 in favour, 79 opposed and 6 abstentations.
+The following day it was passed in the House of Representatives by a vote of 348 in favour, 79 opposed and 6 abstentions.

 The House bill amended the Tariff Act of 1930 in that this version require the president's administration to: (1) determine, based on certain requirements, if the currency exchange rate of a country that exports goods or services to the US is "fundamentally and actionably undervalued or overvalued" against the American dollar for an 18-month period; and (2) should there be deemed a violation, the administration should to take action in the form of a "countervailing duty or antidumping duty" so as to offset such a misalignment.
 It also said the currency of a non-market economy would be subject to the provisions of the Act.